IndirasM/ts-hmmer/README.md

 7 - Sequence shortener - This mode takes the sequences and cuts a 140bp section from the middle of it.
 This mode was created to have a simplified version of the training data as it has the center of the nucleosome in the middle.

-8 - Filtered nHMMER runner - this mode requires HMMER to be present.
+8 - Filtered nHMMER - this mode requires HMMER to be present.
 It runs the `nhmmer` command and outputs a file that was filtered in a way, so that outputs with 0 hits are removed.
 Inputs are required in the same order as usual - hmm input file and sequences file.
+The configuration is set for 8 threads to run at once for fastest performance.

 ### Installation and running